xoxor4d/iw3xo-radiant/README.md

 - render actual water instead of case-textures
 - guizmo to manipulate entities and brushes from within the camera window
 - live link (sync. brushes (with collision), camera and worldspawn settings between cod4 and radiant)
+- high poly xmodel's no longer crash radiant
 - realtime viewports
 - better surface / property editor
 - context aware grid and camera context menus with QoL features
 - better vertex edit dialog
 - zoom to cursor
 - editable toolbars, hotkeys, colors (all saved)
+- new file dialogs with working default paths
 - texture window toolbar for quick filtering
 - a proper console with dvar support (incl. dvar suggestions and autocomplete)
+- print parsed entity and brush num on map load making it easier to find issues in map files (off by default)
 - increased undo limit
 - alot of QOL features